Coatil/test-website/README.md

 UberWalks is a web application developed by Hyperson\<i\>c as the submission for the coding track of the 2023 Uber Global Hackathon.
 The application takes three user-input addresses\: the user's address, the destination address, and the driver's address.
 With this, the application calculates an optimal pickup point where the user and the driver arrives at the same time.

-UberWalks reduces travelling time, limits emissions ridesharing services, and improve affordability for low-income individuals.
+UberWalks reduces travelling time, limits emissions from ridesharing services, and improve affordability for low-income individuals.

-UberWalks take advantage of Flask, a web framework that allows the Python backend to be displayed using HTML frontend.
-To host our application, Vercel is used.
-We used these technologies and languages because they are simple and fast, and they are adequate for our purposes.

 ## Using the Application
 To use the application, click this [link](https://uber-walks-mifkqappa-hyperson1c.vercel.app/) <br>